Weston Mountain Digital Radio Association (W7NEO) Comprehensive Emergency Operations Management Plan.

 1.6 Policies and procedures as they pertain to analog FM repeaters within the W7NEO system:

 In the event of an emergency the following shall be adhered to by those users of analog FM repeaters under direct control of the WMDRA.
-This will be in addition to policies already stated within this document for the digital repeater system except in those situations identified as being more practical as they would pertain to analog repeater operation.
-The following exceptions shall not be applied to or construed in any way either real or implied as being applicable to the digital repeater system and shall be exclusive only to analog repeater operation.
+This will be in addition to policies already stated within this document applicable to the digital repeater system, except in those situations identified as being more practical as they would pertain to analog repeater operation.
+The following exceptions shall not be applied to or construed in any way either real or implied as being applicable to the digital repeater system, and shall be exclusive only to analog repeater operation.

 - In the event of a natural and/or man-made emergency, analog repeaters shall avail themselves for the handling of legitimate emergency traffic.
 Any instance not specifically addressed within the following will be referenced back to those policies previously stated within the Comprehensive Emergency Management Communication Plan.

-- At no time will any system not being part of or falling under the direct control of the association be allowed to cross-connect, or otherwise link to any of the analog repeaters whether whole or in part either directly or by internet, or any other means not stated.
+- At no time will any system not being part of or falling under the direct control of the association be allowed to permanently cross-connect, or otherwise link to any of the analog repeaters whether whole or in part either directly or by internet, or any other means not stated.
+Any request to deviate from this shall be put before the WMDRA strictly on a case-by-case basis for review, and final decision.

 - Net operation or any variation thereof will be strictly regulated on a case-by-case basis and allowed only by prior approval by the association and with specific restrictions IAW policies as outlined and agreed upon by mutual agreement between the association and the organization requesting to conduct net operation.
 Final determination to allow net operation on the analog repeater system will be based upon the determination of the value, legitimacy, and service to the community during times of emergency of the proposed net.
 As a condition of being allowed to conduct net operations on the analog repeater system said net shall follow association policies for repeater operation while operating on the analog repeater system.
 It will be understood that ownership, thereby control of the repeater system will remain solely that of the repeater owner, the association, and no others.